 If you cancel your classes or withdraw from the university, you may be eligible for a tuition and fees or housing refund.

 The Office of the Registrar regulates the amount of refund you may be eligible to receive following the university’s pro-rata refund policy and your determined last date of attendance.

 Housing Refund Policy

 Housing refund policies may differ.
-If you live in a University Residence Hall, University Housing will determine the assessed charges involving your room and board.
+If you live in a University Residence Hall, University Housing will determine the assessed charges involving your food and housing.
 Depending on where you live, you should contact University Housing or Private Certified Housing about your withdrawal.